ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-web/add-config-file.md

 Every service folder must have a `container.json` file that configures the service.
 Lets add one to our Email Service in the repo we just cloned.

-1. Open the `tutorial-email-web` folder in a code editor
+1. Open the `tutorial-email-web` folder in a code editor.
-2. Create a new file inside of the `email` folder and name it `container.json`
+2. Create a new file inside of the `email` folder and name it `container.json`.
-3. Inside of that file, paste this code
+3. Inside of that file, paste this code.

 ```application/json
 {